 About the Activity

-- The weekend begins on Friday after lunch and ends on Sunday after lunch.
+- The weekend begins on Friday after lunch (3:00 PM) and ends on Sunday after lunch (1:00 PM).
 It will include Friday evening Mass, daily workshops and discussions, and free time for reflection and relaxation.
-The weekend concludes with lunch after Holy Eucharist on Sunday morning.
+The weekend concludes with lunch after the celebration of the Holy Eucharist on Sunday morning.

-Of course, your attendance at the group sessions is for you to decide and not mandatory.
+Attendance at group sessions is for you to decide and is not mandatory.

 Registration for the retreat is now open!

-NOTE: At the venue, we can comply with pandemic safety measures (1.5m distance, etc).
+NOTE: At the venue, we can comply with any pandemic safety measures (1.5m distance, etc) if necessary.

 Registration now open!